RsyncProject/rsync/rsync.1.md

 is skipped; if it is an include pattern then that filename is not skipped; if no matching pattern is found, then the filename is not skipped.

+Aside: because the interactions of filter rules can be complex, it is useful to use the `--debug=FILTER` option if things aren't working they way you expect.
+The level-1 output (the default if no level number is specified) mentions the filter rule that is first matched by each file in the transfer.
+It also warns if a filter rule has trailing whitespace.
+The level-2 output mentions a lot more filter events, including the definition of each rule and the handling of per-directory filter files.

 Rsync builds an ordered list of filter rules as specified on the command-line.
 Filter rules have the following syntax: